varkenvarken/blenderaddons-ng/README.md

 A Visual Studio Code project to develop, test, and profile Blender add-ons.

-This also the spot where we develop small helper modules that are of general use, like [`blempy`](/blempy)

 ## background

 I would like to focus a bit more on automated testing of Blender add-ons.